sripwoud/channels-raidar/packages/contracts/README.md

     3. Deploy a TokenNetwork contract
     4. Open a Channel
     5. Check for ChannelOpened event emission
-3. `yarn openChannel`: opens a new channels
+3. `yarn openChannel`: opens a new channel